gwendoux/cleanUpFilenameCli/README.md

 ## Usage

+without option:

+    $ clean-filename
+    prompt: filename:

 use option `--clipboard` or `-c` to use clipboard content

     $ clean-filename -c

+The output will be display in the console and also add to the clipboard

-use option `--filename` to enter input manually
+use option `--filename` to rename with filesystem

     $ clean-filename -f <filename>

-The output will be display in the console and also add to the clipboard
+The output will be display in the console and also rename in the filesystem

 ## Development
 First clone repository and access the new folder